Rust-Web-Development/website/content/talks/_index.md

 # Talks about Rust Web Development

-Here is a list of talks I have given about the topic.
+Here is a list of talks I gave about the topic.

 <div class="card">
     <h3>[2021] Amsource - Rust Web Development Q&A</h3>